-10. Permitting Modifications Under Section 6225 for Taxes Actually Paid by Partners
+10. Permitting Modifications under Section 6225 for Taxes Actually Paid by Partners

 Section 6225(c) permits partnerships to make modifications to an imputed underpayment for amended returns filed by partners that meet the requirements of the statute.
-We believe Treasury and the Service should interpret section 6225(c) to permit modifications to imputed underpayments for any tax return filed by a partner that has already reported that partner's allocable share of the adjustment amount and paid that partner's tax liability with respect to such income.
-To the extent an adjustment amount and the imputed underpayment with respect to that adjustment amount have already been reported and tax paid, modifications should not be limited only taxes paid in connection with an amended return.
+We believe Treasury and the Service should interpret Section 6225(c) to permit modifications to imputed underpayments for any tax return filed by a partner that has already reported that partner's allocable share of the adjustment amount and paid that partner's tax liability with respect to such income.
+To the extent an adjustment amount and the imputed underpayment with respect to that adjustment amount have already been reported and tax paid, modifications should be permitted with respect to the tax amount paid and not be limited only to taxes paid in connection with an amended return.